Inventory Balancing with Online Learning: Introduction

 \subsection{Literature Review}

+We summarize the positioning of our paper in Table~\ref{tab:positioning}.
+Our analysis incorporates the loss from two unknown aspects: the adversarial sequence of customer contexts, and the probabilistic decision for a given customer context.
+When one or both of these aspects are known, many papers have analyzed the corresponding metrics of interest (competitive ratio, regret, approximation ratio).
 To our understanding, we are the first to give a unified analysis for online algorithms involving (i) resource constraints, (ii) learning customer behavior, and (iii) adversarial customer arrivals.
-We review past work which has considered some subset of these aspects, as outlined in Table~\ref{tab:positioning}.
+We now review past work which has considered some subset of these aspects, as outlined in Table~\ref{tab:positioning}.